freelancervr25-pixel/themahadevgroup/README.md

-# 🎆 Shree Ram Fireworks - Firecracker Cart Website
+# 🎆 Fireworks Store - Firecracker Cart Website

 A modern, responsive firecracker shopping website with admin panel, built with React, Redux, and integrated with a Vercel backend API.